We have an amazing range of courses and a choice of how you study

 The MSc Forensic Science concentrates on practices, procedures and analytical techniques used within forensic science, and how they are applied in support of the investigation of crime and the criminal justice system as a whole.
-This course is accredited by the Forensic Science Society
+This course is accredited by the Chartered Society of Forensic Sciences

 On completion of the course you will be able to demonstrate an in-depth knowledge of forensic science and how scientific methods are applied to the investigation of crime.
 You benefit from our links with practitioners and organisations working in the field.
 In addition, key members of staff are former forensic scientists or crime scene scientists with considerable operational experience.
-Expect to carry out analytical and practical work in the University's on-campus Crime Scene House Laboratory, which is fully equipped with CCTV, the specialist analytical laboratories and the forensic DNA analysis facilities.
-Here's what one of our former students says about the course.
+Expect to carry out analytical and practical work in the University's on-campus crime scene house laboratory, which is fully equipped with CCTV, the specialist analytical laboratories and the forensic DNA analysis facilities.
+Watch a short video and hear what Matthew Grima, a former student, says about this course.